influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/influxql/parameterized-queries.md

 {"temp": 22.0}
 ```

 The InfluxDB Querier parses the query text with the parameter placeholders, and then generates query plans that replace the placeholders with the values that you provide.
 This separation of query structure from input data ensures that input is treated as one of the allowed [data types](#parameter-data-types) and not as executable code.

 ## Parameter data types

-In InfluxQL queries, you can use parameters in `WHERE` clause **predicate expressions**, in place of the following data types:
+A parameter value can be one of the following data types:

 - Null
 - Boolean